exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

 One last shot at the wild goose.
+Coffee is nothing but trouble.
 The departure of our friends.
-Coffee is nothing but trouble.
-Wales advice.
+No goose, but found a silent cuckoo.
+Horizontal grass and expert excursionists.
+A dinnertime introduction to Wales.

 #### Vistas